nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 Example Usage:
 * `expel 3 1` - Removes the 3rd Participant in the displayed Participant list from the 1st Event in the displayed Event list.

+### Add Next of Kin to Participant: `addNok`

+Add Next of Kin to Participant at specified index.

+Format: `addNok INDEX n/NAME p/PHONE tag/TAG`

+* Add a Next of Kin to Participant at the specified `INDEX`.
+* The index refers to the index number shown in the displayed Participant list.
+* The index **must be a positive integer** 1, 2, 3, …​
+* All fields including `n/NAME`, `p/PHONE`, and 'tag/TAG' must be provided.
+* Next of Kin with the same name cannot be assigned to the same Participant

+Example Usage:
+* `addNok 1 n/Jannette Yeo p/88734323 tag/Spouse` - adds Next of Kin whose name is Janette Yeo with contact number 88734323 and with tag Spouse to the first Participant.

+### Remove Next of Kin from Participant: `deleteNok`

+Remove Next of Kin at specified index from a Participant at another specified index.

+Format: `removeNok INDEX_1 INDEX_2`

+* Removes the Next of Kin at specified `INDEX_1` from the Participant at specified index `INDEX_2`.
+* The index refers to the index number shown in the displayed Participant list.
+* The index **must be a positive integer** 1, 2, 3, …​

+Example Usage:
+* `deleteNok 1 2` - remove the 2nd Next of Kin from the 1st Participant

 ## Miscellaneous